gluckgames/pixi-packer/README.md

 ## Compression
 Both JPEG and PNG outputs can be compressed.
 To do so you can add a "compressor" argument to each group config.
 Compressors have to be a function taking a Buffer and returning a Promise for a buffer.
 A good source for those is the <a href="https://github.com/imagemin/">imagemin project</a>.
 We have used <a href="https://github.com/imagemin/imagemin-pngquant">pngquant</a> (good compression, but is sometimes visible), <a href="https://github.com/imagemin/imagemin-optipng">optipng</a> (nearly invisible but a lot less compact), <a href="https://github.com/imagemin/imagemin-jpegtran">jpegtran</a> and <a href="https://github.com/imagemin/imagemin-mozjpeg">mozJpeg</a> (see https://blarg.co.uk/blog/comparison-of-jpeg-lossless-compression-tools for a comparison of jpeg compressions)

-Be aware: Changing parameters on your png/jpeg compressor might not invalidate your old cache since the cache key is based soley on the constructor name of the compressor.
-Clean you pixi-packer cache if you suspect this is the case.
+Be aware: Changing compressor will not invalidate your cache for that group.
+You can either change the name or use ```--clean```.

 ## API
 Pixi-packer can be used without the CLI.
 See ```cli.js``` for how it's done or use ```--help```